rudolph-ito/chily-games/references.md

 Description: Aegon and Tyrion playing
 Number: 1

-"Prince Aegon," said Tyrion, "since we're both stuch aboard this boat, perhaps you will honor me with a a game of *cyvasse* to while away the hours?"
+"Prince Aegon," said Tyrion, "since we're both stuck aboard this boat, perhaps you will honor me with a a game of cyvasse to while away the hours?"

 The prince game him a wary look.
 "I am sick of *cyvasee*."